-The burst of citrus in this Orange Pound Cake makes it a year-round treat.
-The buttery dense pound cake is filled with the bright flavor of fresh orange, making it both delicious and refreshing.
+The burst of citrus in this Orange Pound Cake recipe makes it a year-round treat.
+The buttery dense pound cake is filled with the bright flavor of fresh orange juice and zest making it both delicious and refreshing.

 - Please note that pound cakes are a dense cake by nature, not light and airy like a classic layer cake.